2justin/2justin.github.io/_pages/about.md

 ---
 permalink: /
-title: "Justin's Personal Site & Projects"
+title: "justin!
+WORK IN PROGRESS"
 author_profile: true
 redirect_from:
   - /about/